NikolaiUsyk/Lemma/chapters/Chapter1/Apte.md

 "The hospital!
 The..."

 "Shut up!"
 He roared and slammed his fist on the envelope.
 "Shut up.
 People are going to die, this is a natural disaster.
 And you show up at 9 am.
-This is your flight to Perth.
+This is your flight to Adelaide.
 It leaves in 1 hour 45 minutes.
 You miss it, you're fired.
+Rent a car and drive to Perth.
 Go."

 ---
 <!--